 The proposed restriction results in benefits from indirect economic impacts that arise from avoidance of damage to energy generation equipment at anaerobic digestion plants.
-The avoided damages result in cost savings in the interval $\in$ 4 million - $\in$ 39 million per year for a 2 year compliance period, and $\in$ 3 million - $\in$ 31 million for a 5 year period.
+The avoided damages result in cost savings in the interval €4 million - € 39 million per year for a 2 year compliance period, and €3 million - €31 million for a 5 year period..

 The environmental benefits arise from the reduction in potential risks associated with accumulation of D4/D5 in the aquatic environment.
-The aggregate benefits to the EU population, calculated from the stated preference valuation study, were of the order of around €19.3 billion annually (around €16 billion f only adults are included).
-If the ratio of the volume of wash-off to total personal care products containing D4/D5 (i.e., 4%) is considered, the share of environmental benefits attributable to reductions in the accumulation of wash-off personal care products containing D4/D5 is around €0.65 billion.
+The aggregate benefits to the EU population, calculated from the stated preference valuation study, were of the order of around €19.3 billion annually (around €16 billion if only adults are included).
+If the ratio of the volume of wash-off to total personal care products containing D4/D5 (i.e., 4%) is considered, the share of environmental benefits attributable to reductions in the accumulation of wash-off personal care products containing D4/D5 is around €0.65 billion60.